 - Their compressor is limited to a maximum 2.5amps per hour.

 - This design means it can run out of puff very quickly, and before long it will be on flat out trying to stay cool, and will remain running almost constantly using more power over a 24 hour period.

 - Engels are made from metal, so they are very strong.
 The downside is that metal conducts more heat than plastic and It’s much harder keeping a hot metal box cold than the plastic ones.

 Why is the Dometic so efficient?

 - Dometic use a variable speed compressor that has the ability to work harder in the hot conditions.

 - This allows the fridge to cool down quickly so it can turn itself off and “cycle” which reduced the average power consumption.

-The popular Waeco CFX-35 Fridge Freezer.
+The popular Dometic Waeco CFX-35 Fridge Freezer.
 Ideal size for a couple travelling on an extended camping trip, or even a weekend.

 Where are Engel and Dometic made?

-- Waeco fridges are made in China and used to have the German “Danfoss” now known as SECOP compressor in them.
-The CFX range runs a new compressor also made in China.
+- Dometic Waeco fridges are made in China and used to have the German “Danfoss” now known as SECOP compressor in them.
+The CFX range runs a new compressor deloped by the brand that is also made in China.

 Honestly, I don’t think anyone would be disappointed with either of these fridges.

 There is a lot to be said about Engel’s reliable history, but you pay extra for this and sacrifice a little on efficiency.

 You don’t get this reliable history with a Dometic Waeco CFX yet, but the efficiency, functionality and lower price tag make them great value for money.

-In my humble opinion, the Waeco out spec’s the Engel on paper and appears to be much better value for money.
-I must add that I have had a Waeco since 2010, it has never missed a beat, and uses less power than my mate’s Engel every time…. he loves to hear about it!
+In my humble opinion, the Dometic Waeco out spec’s the Engel on paper and appears to be much better value for money.
+I must add that I have had a Dometic Waeco since 2010, it has never missed a beat, and uses less power than my mate’s Engel every time…. he loves to hear about it!